 Guided Tours of Madrid and Barcelona

-If you would like a tour of both cities, consider booking a walking tour in the city you start in.
+If you would like a tour of both cities, consider booking a walking tour in the city where you start.

 02 of 06

-How to Visit Madrid and Barcelona in Two or Three Days
+How to Visit Madrid and Barcelona in 2 or 3 Days

 You can't spend much time in each city with such a short visit, so you'll need to stay in one city and do a day trip to the other.

-Top Tips for Visiting Madrid and Barcelona in Two Days
+Top Tips for Visiting Madrid and Barcelona in 2 Days

 - Visit Barcelona as a Day Trip Yes, it's possible, thanks to the AVE high-speed train.
-Guided Tour of Barcelona from Madrid
+See Guided Tour of Barcelona From Madrid

 Day 1: Madrid